-Revenue from sales of cosmetic products
+Revenue from repackaging and sales of products

-Revenue from sales of cosmetic products is recognised at a point in time when the control of goods is transferred to the customers.
+Revenue from repackaging and sales of products is recognised at a point in time when the control of goods is transferred to the customers.

 3. BASIS OF PREPARATION AND MATERIAL ACCOUNTING POLICY INFORMATION (Continued)